KarthikKaravatt/OSAssignment/docs/Report.md

 The r_log file is also a shared variable in the program.
 It is represented as the file variable in the logTofile function.
 This is also shared by the customer and teller functions.
-Therefore 5 threads require access to this variable.
+Therefore, 5 threads require access to the r_log file.

 The fileread variable located in assignmentMethods.c is also shared among all 5 threads.
 Although, only the customer thread can modify it, teller threads can only read it.
-This variable indicated when the c_file has been fully read.
+This variable indicates when the c_file has been fully read.

-The tellersLeft integer , is another shared variable only accessed and modified by teller threads.
+The tellersLeft integer, is another shared variable only accessed and modified by teller threads.
 It indicates how many tellers are still executing.

-The server array, is shared by all teller threads.
+The served array, is shared by all teller threads.
 This indicates the number of customers served by each teller thread.

 To achieve synchronization for the c_queue, the mutex lock listLock was used.
 If a thread needed to access or modify the c_queue, the lock must be enabled first.
-Then after the use it must be unlocked.
+Then after it is used, the lock must be released.
 For example in the customer function

 **assignmentMethods.c, customer**
 ```c